EnesDemirtas/N-gram-Extractor/README.md

 ## How to use N-gram Extractor?
 Firstly, *n* letter refers to desired word frequency.
 For instance, if you type 1 as n value, the words will be separated one by one.
 If you type 2 as n value, the words will be grouped from beginning to end with 2 words for each group.
 There is no limitation about n value.
 Then, you should have a text file which contains your input text.
-Optionally, instead of program you can also create your output file yourself.

 ### Example
 Suppose that our input.txt file contains a text below: